Second plague pandemic: Malta

 Malta suffered from a number of plague outbreaks during the second pandemic between the mid-14th and early 19th centuries.
-The most severe outbreak was the epidemic of 1675–1676 which killed around 11,300 people, followed by the epidemic of 1813–1814 and that of 1592–1593, which killed around 4,500 and 3,000 people respectively.
+The most severe outbreak was the epidemic of 1675–1676, which killed around 11,300 people, followed by the epidemic of 1813–1814 and that of 1592–1593, which killed around 4,500 and 3,000 people respectively.

 Tenerife

-The 1582 Tenerife plague epidemic (also 1582 San Cristóbal de La Laguna plague epidemic), was an outbreak of bubonic plague that occurred between 1582 and 1583 on the island of Tenerife, Spain.
-It is currently believed to have caused between 5,000 and 9,000 deaths on an island with fewer than 20,000 inhabitants at that time (between approximately 25-45% of the island's population).
+The 1582 Tenerife plague epidemic (also 1582 San Cristóbal de La Laguna plague epidemic) was an outbreak of bubonic plague that occurred between 1582 and 1583 on the island of Tenerife, Spain.
+It is currently believed to have caused between 5,000 and 9,000 deaths on an island with fewer than 20,000 inhabitants at that time (approximately 25-45% of the island's population).

+Impact in Africa

+Historians have only recently begun to study the impact of the bubonic plague in Africa.
+The disease severely disrupted trade networks in West Africa, depopulating major sites such as Kirikongo in Burkina Faso and Akrokrowa in Ghana.

 Major outbreaks

 Disappearance

-The 18th and 19th century outbreaks, though severe, marked the retreat of the pandemic from most of Europe (18th century), northern Africa, and the Near East (19th century).
+The 18th- and 19th-century outbreaks, though severe, marked the retreat of the pandemic from most of Europe (18th century), northern Africa, and the Near East (19th century).
 The pandemic died out progressively across Europe.
-One documented case was in 17th century London, where the first proper demographer, John Graunt, failed by just five years to see the last recorded death from plague, which happened in 1679, 14 years after the Great Plague of London.
+One documented case was in 17th-century London, where the first proper demographer, John Graunt, failed by just five years to see the last recorded death from plague, which happened in 1679, 14 years after the Great Plague of London.
 The reasons it died out totally are not well understood.
 It is tempting to think that the Great Fire of London the next year destroyed the hiding places of the rats in the roofs.
 There was not a single recorded plague death "within the walls" after 1666.
 However, by this time, the city had spread well beyond the walls, which contained most of the fire, and most plague cases happened beyond the limits of the fire.
-Likely more significant was the fact that all buildings after the fire were constructed of brick rather than wood and other flammable materials.
+Likely more significant was that all buildings after the fire were constructed of brick rather than wood and other flammable materials.

-This pattern was broadly followed after major epidemics in northern Italy (1631), south and east Spain (1652), southern Italy and Genoa (1657), Paris (1668).
+This pattern was broadly followed after major epidemics in northern Italy (1631), southern and eastern Spain (1652), southern Italy and Genoa (1657), and Paris (1668).